stadt-bielefeld/wms-downloader/README.md

 ### 02 GraphicsMagick

 Windows:
-Use GraphicsMagick installer from http://www.graphicsmagick.org/
+Use the installer from http://www.graphicsmagick.org/

 Ubuntu / Debian:
 ```sh